RyanLua/ClassroomDarkMode/README.md

 - Vote or edit on existing translations
 - Open discussion topics

+## Contributions

+We welcome all contributions.
+To learn how to contribute, see [CONTRIBUTING.md](/.github/CONTRIBUTING.md) for details.

 ## Supported pages

 Pages on Google Classroom that work with Classroom Dark Mode